 This version is 64 bits only.
 It requests a JRE 64 bits.
 The 32 bits version is abandoned.

+To know if the installed version of java in your computer is compatible with this version of LSPB, type the following command:

+java -d64 –version

+You shall not have the following result:

+Error: This Java instance does not support a 64-bit JVM.

+Please install the desired version.

 LSPB is provided as is, even if it has been tested intensively in order to check compliance with all ARINC reports.
 The tool supplier shall not be liable for the consequences of use of files produced by the tool.